 GARY, Ind.
 (AP) _ Shauntay Hinton, a broadcast communications major from the District of Columbia, was crowned Miss USA on Friday night.

 Hinton, 23, cried and her knees buckled when she was announced the winner.
-Harvard University student is only the second Miss District of Columbia to win the Miss USA pageant in its 50-year history.
+The Howard University student is only the second Miss District of Columbia to win the Miss USA pageant in its 50-year history.

 Last year’s winner, former Miss Texas Kandace Krueger, quickly placed the winner’s sash and crown on Hinton, who walked down the catwalk, then returned to the stage and was besieged by the other contestants.